2017 / Spiraling Music

 The album begins with “The Fountain of Jewels Activated,” a peaceful and dreamy piece with sparkling wind chimes in addition to the piano, cello and flute.
 “With Every Heartbeat” opens with the piano setting a gentle rhythm along with a small gong.
 After this brief introduction, flute and cello join the piano in a slow, absolutely gorgeous piece that shimmers with grace - a favorite!
 “Listening With Our Ancestors” is a bit darker and more haunting as the three musicians take turns with the very poignant melody - I really like this one, too!
 “We Heard Earth Weeping” makes full use of the soulful nature of the cello to express the mournful tragedy of the theme.
 “With Our Timeless Elders” overflows with deep emotion and reminds me just a bit of Chopin and how he might be composing if he was alive today.
 “We Are Whole Together” seems to offer a message of hope as well as a call for unity.
 “Living in Harmonious Worlds” has a very classical/Baroque feeling and yet fits in perfectly with the present.
 Soaring, with passion in every note, this is another strong favorite.
 “Triumphant Upon Arrival” brings this excellent album to warm and soothing close.

 Ethereal Escapes is quite different from anything I’ve heard in a while, successfully merging classical and contemporary styles to create a strong call for peace and unity at a time when the world seems to be falling apart.
-The album is available for pre-order from Amazon and iTunes, will be released on July 21, 2017.
+The album is available from Amazon and iTunes.
 Highly recommended!

 June 19, 2017